xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 ### Culling the Swarm
 `Enabler`

+** Sometimes outgunned, rarely outdrawn, a Lawgiver answers the call of battle with a swarm of deadly steel. **

 On Initiative Roll, you can make one Attack with a throwing weapon to each enemy in range whose initiative you surpassed.
 You need to have enough throwing weapons.